Jerry Matana

 Jerry Matana (born 14 July 1998) is a Fijian rugby sevens player.
 He was part of the Fiji sevens team that won a silver medal at the 2022 Commonwealth Games.
 He also won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

+He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.